 Claromentis CEO Nigel Davies shares his take on what online collaboration means for the business world.

-What is Online Collaboration: definitions and meanings
+What is Online Collaboration and why is it important?

 I would like to start by thinking about the meaning of the main concepts in this question.
 What do we mean by online collaboration?
 In the real business world what does “effective” mean?